 held at Colonial Park United Church of Christ, 5000 Devonshire Rd, Harrisburg, PA 17112

-In addition to the Keynote panel and workshops detailed below, a green resources fair, lunch and network-building time, and a lower-impact vehicle display an Q and A (with owners of an all-electric Tesla Roadster, a plug-in Ford Focus, a hybrid Toyota Prius) and our annual meeting, Visionary Award, and door prizes rounded out the day.
+In addition to the Keynote panel and workshops detailed below, a green resources fair, lunch and network-building time, and a lower-impact vehicle display an Q and A (with owners of an all-electric Tesla Roadster, a plug-in Ford Focus, a hybrid Toyota Prius) and our annual meeting, Visionary Award (UUA and UCC), and door prizes rounded out the day.

 Keynote panel: How do different faith traditions respond to climate change?

 Peter Adriance, joined the U.S. Baha’i Office of Public Affairs in 1990, and works nationally and internationally in collaboration with other organizations on issues of sustainable development, climate change, sustainable consumption and production, and related fields.
 He helped found the US Partnership for Education for Sustainable Development and serves as co-chair of its Faith Sector team and secretary of its board of directors.
 Allied with that, Peter develops educational programs for sustainability in the U.S. Baha’i community.
 He also serves on the governing board of the International Environment Forum – a Baha’i-inspired organization addressing the environment and sustainable development.